centau/ecr/docs/tut/context.md

 ```

 This entity is treated the same as any other entity, it will appear in views and
-run listeners when it is created or components changed, so your systems treat it
+fire signals when it is created or components changed, so your systems treat it
 the same as other entities.